qcode-software/qcode-tcl/doc/filters.md

 ### Usage

 This filter is intended to be used prior to the request being handled so that invalid data isn't passed through to the request handler.
-This means that `filter_validate` should be registered with Naviserver during `preauth` or `postauth` but never for `trace`.
+This means that `qc::filter_validate` should be registered with Naviserver during `preauth` or `postauth` but never for `trace`.

 ### Examples